rafaelfuzari/Portifolio-MachineState/README.md

 -If the player escape the area, the enemy will chase him;
 -If the player runaway, the enemy will return to patrol;
 -If during the chase the player hide behind some obstacle, the enemy will go to player's last position and check the area searching for him, if he did not find anything, will return to patrol;

+The enemy vision area is small, and will only detect the player if he is front of him.

 All the codes are in Assets>Scripts.